sergii-bond/data_vis/README.md

     this is all subjective ..."
   * Answer 3: "You convinced me.
 I have changed the default font family for the entire html."
+  * Revision resulted in index\_3.html

 * Iteration 4 (index.html)
   * This iteration was made after the feedback from Udacity coach.
 The feedback itself is not documented here.
   * The following changes were made:
         * Now circle's area is proportional to the total number of flights, not its radius
         * Added a legend for circle sizes
         * Encoded the arrows by color and added the legend
         * Changed the title and added a main takeaway from the visualization, making it more explanatory rather than exploratory
+  * Revision resulted in index.html

 [Here](https://discussions.udacity.com/t/project-feedback-d3-visualization/35446) is the link to the page with the feedbacks listed above.